xtonyjiang/GNOVA/README.md

 - `corr_corrected`: The genetic correlation estimate with sample overlap correction.
 - `h2_1`: The heritability estimate for the first trait.
 - `h2_2`: The heritability estimate for the second trait.

+NOTE: When functional annotations are present, the true heritability in each annotation category may be small.
+Although methods for estimating annotation-stratified heritability exist, they may provide unstable, in many cases negative heritability estimates, especially when a number of annotation categories are related to the repressed or non-functional genome.
+GNOVA ignores negative hertiability estimates, leaving the correlation estimates as 'NaN'.
+So, we recommend the users to focus on genetic covariance instead of genetic correlation when performing annotation-stratified analysis.

 ## Credits
 Those using the GNOVA software should cite: